rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 4. [Download RKE](#4-download-rke)

-	RKE is a fast, versatile Kubernetes installer that you can use to install Kubernetes on your Linux hosts.
+	[RKE](https://github.com/rancher/rke/releases) is a fast, versatile Kubernetes installer that you can use to install Kubernetes on your Linux hosts.

 5. [Download RKE Config File Template](#5-download-config-file-template)

-	RKE uses a `.yml` config file to install and configure your Kubernetes cluster.
+	RKE uses a YAML config file to install and configure your Kubernetes cluster.
 Download one of our RKE config file templates to get started.

 6. [Configure Nodes](#6-configure-nodes)